MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-node-actions.md

 The **drain** action moves all active workloads to the remaining nodes in that particular scale unit.

-This action is typically used during field replacement of parts, such as the replacement of an entire node.
+This action is typically used during field replacement of parts, like the replacement of an entire node.

 > [!Important]
 > Make sure you use a drain operation on a node during a planned maintenance window, where users have been notified.
 Under some conditions, active workloads can experience interruptions.